How to Review Your Yearly Goals and Set Goals for the New Year

 Bottomline: while your personal and professional accomplishments and challenges may be the first things you think of when doing an end-of-the-year review, your time, mind, and body are just as important — if not more so — than these other categories.

-Approach them in a way that works best for you.
+It’s important to test them out.
+Approach these tips in a way that works best for you.

 1. Categorize first, then set goals